-Employees are EFG's most valuable assets and the most important factor in helping EFGI to support EFGI's strategy and achieve its goals.
+Employees are EFG's most valuable assets and the most important factor in helping EFG Group to support its strategy and achieve its goals.
 Staff Recruitment General Directive outlines the minimum requirements for the recruitment of permanent employees and contractors.

-These requirements are to ensure that integrity, discipline and sustainable performance underpin the Bank's recruitment practices, attract high quality and diverse candidates and deliver transparent and merit-based decision making.
+These requirements are to ensure that integrity, discipline and sustainable performance underpin the Company's recruitment practices, attract high quality and diverse candidates and deliver transparent and merit-based decision making.

-This General Directive provides information and guidance on the entire recruiting process, from the point when a vacancy arises to the introduction of new employees ensuring that the Bank has protocols and best practices in place that meet enhanced industry, risk and regulatory requirements.
+This General Directive provides information and guidance on the entire recruiting process, from the point when a vacancy arises to the introduction of new employees ensuring that the Company has protocols and best practices in place that meet enhanced industry, risk and regulatory requirements.

-This document sets the minimum requirements applying to all hiring of permanent employees and contractors into the Bank.
+This document sets the minimum requirements applying to all hiring of permanent employees and contractors into the Company.
 All functions (front and back office) are responsible for implementing these directive and individual employees are required to comply with these requirements.